 “Burgundian cuisine offers lovely sauces, and no one worries about how fatty the food is.
 When you watch Belgian cooking shows, they always use real butter.
 Of course, the Belgian cuisine changes, too, and it is constantly influenced and affected by other cultures.
-However, the core remains the same,” says Matthijs.
+However, the core remains the same,” says Joris.

 When you ask him about traditional Belgian foods, the list seems never-ending.